filecoin-project/venus/documentation/en/venus-market-design-roadmap.md

 ### Dependencies

 1. `venus` module to provide node services
-2. `venus-messager` module to provide data services
+2. `sophon-messager` module to provide data services
-3. `venus-gateway` to provide signature services
+3. `sophon-gateway` to provide signature services
-4. `venus-sealer` to provide sealing and data lookup services
+4. `sophon-cluster` to provide sealing and data lookup services
 5. `go-fil-market` compatible with lotus one-to-one model (For compatbility with lotus only)
 6. piece data from external deals
 7. datastore using HA databases for deal meta data